thecloakproject/lanchat/README.md

 * Create server helper repo

   * Include `TCPServer`

+* Rewrite `TCPServer` to return earlier

+  * Launch the major for loop in a goroutine, then return

+    * There is no significant, panic-worthy concern once that loop is reached

 * Server should tell users how many others are connected when they connect